vikrant-shukla/sql_migration/readme.md

 ## About <a name = "about"></a>

-Assignment:  dump the data from excel sheets and csv file from database and used Python language to create this scripts and used pandas lib.
+Assignment:  Dump the data from Excel sheets and CSV files to  a database and use Python to create these scripts and use pandas lib.

 ## Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing.
 See

 ### Prerequisites

-What things you need to install the software and how to install them.
+What things do you need to install the software and how to install them?

 ```
 Python